 Preheat a large, oven-safe skillet over medium heat.
 Position the top oven rack about 6 inches from heat source and set broiler to 500 degrees.

 Wet your fingers and flick a bit of water into the pan.
-If the water beads and dances across the surface, the pan is ready and the tofu won't stick.
+If the water beads and dances across the surface, the pan is fully preheated and the tofu won't stick.
 Place each piece of tofu in the pan, careful not to move them once placed.
-They may pop and sputter but don't worry!
-There's no oil to burn you.
+They may pop and sputter a bit.
 Turn off the eye and transfer the pan to the oven.
 Broil until the tops are golden brown, 7 to 10 minutes.

 Carefully remove pan from oven and flip the tofu.
 Return pan to oven and broil for another 6 to 8 minutes.

 Transfer the pan to the stove top and turn the eye on medium-low.
 REMEMBER, the handle is HOT.
 For safety, slide an oven mitt onto the handle as a reminder.